 speaker

 Conference Operator

-Our next question comes from the line of Julian Blowen
+Our next question comes from the line of Julian Blauen at Goldman Sachs.
+Please go ahead.

 speaker

-at the end of the question.
-Can you talk about the capital markets commentary that you gave, Karen?
-You said the pipeline remains strong.
-I guess, can you give us a sense of how capital markets activity has trended and what you're seeing so far in 2025 versus the really strong fourth quarter we saw?
-And then cadence wise, should we think about a slower second half, 2025 as sort of the comps in the back half of the year get tougher?
+Thank you for taking my question.
+I guess when we think about the capital markets commentary that you gave, Karen, you said, you know, the pipeline remains strong.
+I guess, can you give us a sense of how capital markets activity has trended in what you're seeing so far in 25 versus the really strong fourth quarter we saw?
+And then cadence wise, should we think about sort of a slower second half 25 as sort of the comps in the back half of the year get tougher?

+speaker